The Western part of Crete Island is a unique place, with hundreds of thousands of fans ready to visit the place again & again

-I have been living in & exploring Chania since 2005 and throughout this time, it has become crystal clear to me why this place is so popular among the cities of Crete.
+I have been living in & exploring Chania since 2005 and throughout this time, it has become crystal clear to me why this place is most popular among the other cities of Crete.

-With a population of approximately 160.000 people, it is almost half from Heraklion’s population, the modern capital of Crete.
-Yet Chania prefecture is only a bit smaller than Heraklion ( 2.376 sq.km. vs 2.641 sq.km ), which means that in Heraklion, the population density is 121people/sq.km. , while in Chania it is 67 people/sq.km.
+With a population of approximately 160.000 people, Chania is almost half of Heraklion’s population, the modern capital of the island.
+Yet the Chania prefecture is only a bit smaller geographically than Heraklion ( 2.376 sq.km. vs 2.641 sq.km ), meaning that in Heraklion, the population density is 121people/sq.km. , while in Chania it is 67 people/sq.km.

-Fewer people means fewer buildings, more open spaces & areas covered in nature.
+Fewer people means fewer buildings and more open space natural areas.

-The variety of landscapes in Chania prefecture is rich.
-Namely: a fertile mountain plateau, a massive mountain range with an altitude over 2.000 meters, many NATURA 2000 areas of great importance, one of the longest gorges in all Europe ( Samaria ), tenths of different styles of beaches, underwater caves, the only freshwater lake in Crete and a palette of biodiversity that hosts some unique species of flora & fauna found nowhere else.
+The variety of landscapes in the Chania prefecture is impressively rich.
+Namely: a fertile mountain plateau, a massive mountain range with over 30 peaks over 2.000 meters altitude, NATURA 2000 protected areas of great importance, one of the longest gorges in Europe ( Samaria ), dozens of different styles of beaches, underwater caves, the only freshwater lake of Crete and a palette of biodiversity that hosts some unique species of flora & fauna, found nowhere else in Crete.

 1. Mountains, Gorges & Hiking paths

 - The White Mountains of Chania are a mountain range visible from almost everywhere in the prefecture.
-They cover more than half the area of Chania.
-The highest peak is at 2.453meters, the second tallest in Crete, surpassed only 3 meters in height by Psiloritis Mountain in Rethymno.
-There are many mountain villages to explore, that look like time has stopped, and of course the mountain range itself.
+It covers more than half the surface area of Chania.
+Its highest peak is at 2.453 meters, the second tallest in Crete, surpassed only by 3 meters in height by Psiloritis Mountain in Rethymno.
+There are many mountain villages to explore in Chania, where time seems to have stopped, and of course the impressive mountain range itself.

-- There are dozens of Gorges in Chania of varying difficulty levels and lengths, making the destination an absolute must for all hiking lovers.
-The most famous among all is the Samaria gorge.
-With 13kms length from entrance to exit, it seems to be the longest in Europe.
+- There are tenths of Gorges in Chania of varying difficulty levels and lengths, making the destination an absolute must for all hiking lovers.
+The most famous among all is the Samaria Gorge.
+With 13kms in length from entrance to exit, it is one of the longest in all Europe.
 Samaria Gorge has been a National Park since 1962.
-Thousands of people hike the gorge every year including many repeaters as well.
+Thousands of people hike the gorge every year including many repeaters.
 The gorge opens its gates to visitors at the beginning of May, every year, according to the weather conditions and closes them at the end of October before the rainy season begins.

-Other gorges like Imbros, Ag.Irini, Aradena, Diktamos etc. just create an amazing network that you simply cannot miss.
+Other gorges like Imbros, Ag.Irini, Aradena, Diktamos etc. create an amazing network that you simply cannot miss discovering.

 - E4 Hike path:

-On Crete Island, it begins from Kastelli-Kissamos (North-West Chania),
+On Crete Island, it starts in Kastelli-Kissamos (North-West Chania),

 follows the west coast and heads to the south coast of Chania.
 Then, it crosses the island of Crete, all the way to the East.
 Many parts of the trail, especially in south Chania, are very demanding and require a lot of experience and/or a local guide.

-2. The Blue Water Sea & the Amazing Beaches
+2. The Blue Sea Water & Amazing Beaches

-With crystal clear waters, not extremely deep and with still enough sea life (among them sea-turtles & seals), they attract thousands of people every year who love swimming, beach life, free camping, water activities, diving, etc.
+With crystal clear waters, no extreme depths and with enough sea life still (among them sea-turtles, seals, etc.), they attract thousands of people every year who love swimming, beach life, free camping, water activities, snorkeling, diving, etc.

-No matter if you travel alone or with friends, your family and kids, you like nudism or free camping under the night stars, the variety of Chania beaches will cover your needs.
+No matter if you travel alone, with friends, your family and kids, you like nudism or free camping under the night stars, the variety of Chania beaches will cover your needs.

 3. The Mediterranean Diet and Cuisine

 The Mediterranean Diet, the world’s healthiest according to scientists, is a nutritious eating plan.
-This way of eating is based on the traditional cuisines of Greece, Italy and other countries bordering the Mediterranean Sea.
+This way of feeding ourselves is based on the traditional cuisines and recipes of the past Greece, Italy and other countries, bordering with the Mediterranean Sea.